damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

    a.
 Begins to show architectural perspective
    b.
 Leads the design for medium to large projects with feedback from other engineers
 3. Code quality
    a.
-Leaves code in substantially beter shape than before
+Leaves code in substantially better shape than before
    b.
 Fixes bugs/regressions quickly
    c.
 Monitors overall code quality/build failures
    d.
 Creates test plans